Home » Archive by category 'Customer Service' (Page 2)

 1. Offer Multimodal Communication

 If you are only responding to phone calls and emails, then you are way behind the game.
 Most companies are adopting multi-channel communication tools so they can assist customers no matter how they choose to reach out.
-This includes live chat, trouble tickets, text messaging, video conferencing, social media messaging, and more.
+This includes live chat, support tickets, text messaging, video conferencing, social media messaging, and more.

 2. Become Mobile-Friendly